Welcome to SP! -

 Overview

-The Rhyd-Ddu path is one of the easiest paths to the summit of Snowdon, and is also one of the quietest.
-Although it doesn’t boast the excitement of Crib Goch and Y Lliwedd, and the views from the route don’t quite match those in the north, it is one of the more scenic routes up the mountain.
-Until relatively recently, and not until the first series of Ordnance Survey Landranger maps were published, the path was known as the Beddgelert route, and was the route taken by Thomas Johnson in 1639 on the first recorded ascent of the mountain.
-When combined with the Snowdon Ranger Path it becomes a hugely enjoyable and satisfying horseshoe route.
+The Rhyd-Ddu Path is one of the easiest paths to the summit of Snowdon and is also one of the quietest.
+Although it doesn’t boast the excitement of Crib Goch and Y Lliwedd and the views from the route don’t quite match those in the north, it is onot without merit and offers some beautiful and less familiar views of this part of Snowdonia.
+Until relatively recently (and not until the first series of Ordnance Survey Landranger maps were published) the path was known as the Beddgelert Route, and was the route taken by Thomas Johnson in 1639 on the first recorded ascent of the mountain.
+When combined with the Snowdon Ranger Path it becomes a hugely enjoyable and satisfying horseshoe.

 Getting There